On superconvergence of Runge-Kutta convolution quadrature for the wave equation

 \subsection{Boundary Integral Methods and Convolution Quadrature}

-It is well-known that scattering problems of the form presented in Section~\ref{sect:model_problem} can be solved by employing boundary integral methods, see~\cite{sayas_book} for a detailed time-domain treatment.
+It is well-known that scattering problems of the form presented in Section~\ref{sect:model_problem} can be solved by employing boundary integral methods, see~\cite{sayas_book} for a detailed time domain treatment.
 For the frequency domain, results can be found in most textbooks on the subject, see~\cite{sauter_schwab,book_steinbach,book_mclean,book_eps,book_hsiao_wendland}.

 The use of boundary integral methods for discretizing the time domain scattering problem dates back to the works~\cite{BamH,BamH2}, where also important Laplace domain estimates of the form~\eqref{eq:standard_dtn_bound} were first shown.